Support for Learning

 - Adjustment strategies for academic life in graduate school

-Aditya Dey: Aditya Dey is a PhD student at Hajim School of Engineering & Applied Sciences.
-He joined the Learning Center as an Academic Coach in August’22.
+Aditya Dey is a PhD student at Hajim School of Engineering & Applied Sciences.
+He joined the Learning Center as an academic coach in August 2022.
 He is extremely passionate about working in academia and loves to tutor students.
-He has good experience in teaching and mentoring students at graduate and undergraduate level for the last couple of years.
-Prior to joining the Learning Center, he has carried out roles as a Lead Instructor, Assistant Mentor and Teaching Assistant at the University of Rochester.
+He has been teaching and mentoring students at both the graduate and undergraduate level for the past couple of years.
+Prior to joining the Learning Center, he carried out roles as a lead instructor, assistant mentor, and teaching assistant at the University of Rochester.
 He loves spending time with students and is always open to discussions.

-Ghassan Matbouly: Ghassan joined Warner school for a master's degree in Health Professions Education & certificate in Program evaluation.
-He completed a bachelor of Medicine.
-Then has five years of experience teaching and mentoring undergraduate students in study-related topics.
+Ghassan joined the Warner School for a master's degree in health professions education and certificate in program evaluation.
+He completed a bachelor of medicine.
+Ghassan has five years of experience teaching and mentoring undergraduate students in study-related topics.

-Debamitra Chakraborty: Debamitra is a graduate student in the Materials Science Graduate Program.
+Debamitra is a graduate student in the Materials Science Program.
 She has 3+ years of experience as a teaching assistant and instructor in both online and in-person courses at the University of Rochester.
-Debamitra is enthusiastic about teaching and learning!
+Debamitra is enthusiastic about teaching and learning.
 She is especially interested in creating supportive and accessible learning experiences for students from diverse backgrounds.

 Academic success coaches also offer one-time workshops on a number of topics.
 We will work with you to tailor the workshop to meet the needs of your student population.
 Common workshop topics for graduate students include: